RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

 ---
 # Classes and Interfaces: super or this?
 - The inheritance mechanism is managed by javascript using the prototype chaining
-- The property are setted in the actual object
+- The property are setted in the actual object, meanwhile
 - The methods and the accessors are referred by the prototype chaining, so they live in the super class and not in the actual class
 - In summary:
     - use `this` to access to the props of the subclasses and all of the superclasses